 Designed to instruct the students to become proficient in operating buses and vans used in church transportation, this class will give comprehensive training in general driving and safety education.

-CE 303 Starting a New Testament Church
+One semester, two hours CE 303 Starting a New Testament Church

 Practical ideas including how to choose a location, conducting your first service, hiring staff, and much more are addressed in this comprehensive course about starting a church.